AustinWise/smeagol/README.md

   * XSS in wiki page contents and other places.
   * CSRF
   * Sandboxing, using things like Capsicum or `pledge(2)`.
+* Consider performance.
+Specifically the page responses are currently rendered into a String.
+Memory usage and copying could be reduced by writing directly into the HTTP connection.
+The templating library and markdown already support the `std::io::Write` trait.

 ## Why Rust, please tell me more about why you love Rust